DigitalHumanitiesNow/pie-register/readme.txt

 ### v1.2.6 October 4 2011
 * Fixed Multiple Invitation Saving Problem

-=v1.2.5
+### v1.2.5
-*Fixed custom meta fields "Saving" problem by the admin.
-(Fixed by Julian Warren with Thanks) *Added New Layout Pie-Register Menu built!
+* Fixed custom meta fields "Saving" problem by the admin.
+(Fixed by Julian Warren with Thanks)
+* Added New Layout Pie-Register Menu built!

 ### v1.2.4
-*Fixed the "Backslash" problem on the admin Setting Page.
+* Fixed the 'Backslash' problem on the admin Setting Page.

 ### v1.2.3
-*Highlighted the Code to put on the wp-login.php at the plugin page.
+* Highlighted the Code to put on the wp-login.php at the plugin page.

 ### v1.2.2